Seednode/roulette/README.md

       --fun                  add a bit of excitement to your day --handlers             display registered handlers (for debugging) -h, --help                 help for roulette
-      --images               enable support for image files
+      --ignore               skip all directories containing a file named .roulette_ignore --images               enable support for image files
       --index                generate index of supported file paths at startup --index-file string    path to optional persistent index file